-Charter Oak Recovery Center is a licensed Residential Treatment Center (RTC) featuring all-private rooms, located adjacent to Aurora Charter Oak Hospital, in Covina, California.
+Charter Oak Recovery Center is a fully licensed and accredited Residential Treatment Center (RTC) featuring all-private rooms, located adjacent to Aurora Charter Oak Hospital, in Covina, California.
 The Recovery Center offers a highly-structured, evidence-based treatment program, often referred to as "rehab," for adult men and women with alcohol or other substance use problems.
 Our program follows the Society of Addiction Medicine (ASAM) criteria and the 12-Step model of recovery.
 It is designed for individuals who have recently received care in a hospital setting, or who need a more structured environment than outpatient care.
-Please note that medical detoxification services ("detox"), if needed, can be provided at Aurora Charter Oak Hospital prior to admission to Charter Oak Recovery Center.
+Please note that medical detoxification services ("detox"), if needed, are provided at Aurora Charter Oak Hospital prior to admission to Charter Oak Recovery Center.

 Each person is seen as a unique individual with special needs and unique life circumstances; therefore, the treatment plan for each person accepted to the RTC is unique.
 Charter Oak Recovery Center offers a comprehensive range of services not always available at other programs.
 These include: individual treatment planning and therapy, emotional process groups, family involvement, sponsor network, medical supervision, psychiatry services, educational workshops, on-site 12-step meetings and studies, relapse prevention education, discharge planning, random drug testing, return to work planning, a dynamic Lecture Series, private gym membership, step-down to our Partial Hospitalization Program (PHP) or Intensive Outpatient Program (IOP), and free aftercare groups for one year.